suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 ## Updating Group State {#commits_welcome}

-Updating MLS group state requires {{invariants}} to be satifisfied.
+Updating MLS group state requires {{invariants}} to be satisfied.
 This means that the changes have to be done linearly and changes to the group state MUST be performed by a single member within a MLS group for a given epoch.